auth0/docs/articles/applications/multiple-tenants.md

 ---
 description: Learn to configure connections using the Auth0 Dashboard.
-crews: crew-2
 topics:
   - applications
   - connections
+  - tenants
-contentType: how-to
+contentType: concept
 useCase:
   - build-an-app
   - customize-connections
 ---
-# Configure Connections

-# Multi-Tenant Configuration
+# Use Multiple Tenants

-If you have two separate domains (for example, public-facing and internal), or two groups of connections you'd like to allow users, the best solution is to create a second Auth0 tenant via the settings menu in the top right on the [Dashboard](${manage_url}).
-This will allow you to have separate sets of users, applications, and connections for the two groups of users and applications you need to support.
+If you have two separate domains (for example, public-facing and internal) or would like to allow users to log in differently for two different applications, the best solution is to create a second Auth0 tenant.
+This will allow you to have separate sets of applications, connections, and users for the groups of users and applications you need to support.

-For example, let's suppose that you have two applications: an internal timesheets application and a customer portal.
-Users should login to the timesheets application using either their Active Directory credentials or their Google apps social connection.
-On the other hand, users should be able to login to the customer portal via Facebook, Google, or LinkedIn.
+For example, let's suppose that your company, Fabrikam, has two applications: an internal timesheets application (Fabrikam Employee Timesheets) and a customer portal (Fabrikam Customer Portal).
+You want users to be able to log in to the timesheets application using either their Active Directory credentials or Google Apps.
+On the other hand, you want users to be able to log in to the customer portal via Google Apps, Facebook, or LinkedIn.

-You could configure this in Auth0 as follows:
+For the internal timesheets application, you would configure the following in Auth0:

-- Create a tenant `Fabrikam-Internal` for your internal domain, and an application within it `Fabrikam Employee Timesheets` for timesheets.
+1. Create a tenant (`Fabrikam-Internal`) for your internal domain via the Settings menu in the top right on the [Dashboard](${manage_url}).
-- Create a second tenant `Fabrikam-Public` for your public-facing domain, and an application within it `Fabrikam Customer Portal` for the customer portal.
+2. Register an application within this tenant for your timesheet application (`Fabrikam Employee Timesheets`).
-- Configure the following [Enterprise connections](${manage_url}/#/connections/enterprise) for the `Fabrikam-Internal` tenant: Active Directory/LDAP and Google Apps; once each is set up, check the **Applications** tab to enable them.
+3. Configure the following [Enterprise connections](${manage_url}/#/connections/enterprise) for this tenant: Active Directory/LDAP and Google Apps.
+4. Once all connections are configured, navigate to the **Connections** tab in the timesheet application's application settings and enable the connections for the application.

+For the customer portal, you would configure the following in Auth0:

+1. Create a second tenant (`Fabrikam-Public`) for your public-facing domain.
+2. Register an application within this tenant for your customer portal (`Fabrikam Customer Portal`).
-- Configure the following [Enterprise connection](${manage_url}/#/connections/enterprise) for the `Fabrikam-Public` tenant: Google Apps; once it is set up, check the **Applications** tab to enable it.
+3. Configure the following [Enterprise connection](${manage_url}/#/connections/enterprise) for this tenant: Google Apps.
-- Configure the following [Social connections](${manage_url}/#/connections/social) for the `Fabrikam-Public` tenant: Facebook, LinkedIn; once each is set up, check the **Applications** tab to enable it.
+4. Configure the following [Social connections](${manage_url}/#/connections/social) for this tenant: Facebook and LinkedIn.
+5. Once all connections are configured, navigate to the **Connections** tab in the customer portal's application settings and enable the connections for the application.